jhpyle/docassemble/_docs/interviews.md

 * [Setting Variables] - Explains how to use collect information from users using `question` blocks.
 * [Question Modifiers] - Explains ways you can enhance questions with special features, for example by adding help text or icons.
+* [Templates] - Explains `template` blocks, which allow you to assign text to a variable and then include it by reference in a question or document.
 * [Code] - Explains `code` blocks, which are like `question`s except that instead of presenting something to the user, they run [Python] code that defines variables or does other things that computer code